 Amit Sawant, PhD, Professor of Radiation Oncology, University of Maryland School of Medicine, Vice Chair of Medical Physics, Department of Radiation Oncology

 ...research interests focus on developing and translating novel forms of image-guidance in radiation therapy, specifically in the area of stereotactic ablative radiotherapy (SAbR), also known as SBRT.
 Dr. Sawant's overall goal of research is to fundamentally improve the understanding, diagnosis, and treatment of cancer through pre-clinical and clinical investigations and translation of novel forms of cancer imaging, radiobiologic agents and precision radiotherapy.

-Pre-recorded, on-demand presentations and online materials will be shared with participants prior to the course, and participants are expected to watch the presentations on their own prior to attending the live portion.
 Presentations and online materials are subject to change up until the day of the event.
-Please be advised that if you are printing out documents prior to the course, some content may change.
+Please be advised that if you are printing out or saving documents prior to the course, some content may change.
 All presentations and course materials are considered proprietary and are strictly for the sole use of the registered attendee.
 Any unauthorized use, disclosure or distribution is prohibited.
-Access to online materials (slides and videos) will be available until July 8, 2022.
+Access to online materials (slides and videos) will be available until July 21, 2023.

-Should you have any questions concerning the course, please contact Course Coordinator Jessica White at 410-328-7618 or firstname.lastname@example.org.
+Should you have any questions concerning the course, please contact the course coordinator Jessica White (she/her) at 410-328-7618 or firstname.lastname@example.org.